 How we treat fentanyl addiction in Denver at Magnolia Medical Group

 Seeking help for opiate addiction in Colorado is the essential first step, but it is crucial to find a quality health care provider to lead the way.
-Magnolia Medical Group has fully-licensed psychiatrists and counselors on staff who provide evidence-based outpatient treatment methods, including medication-assisted treatment and different kinds of counseling to help patients recover.
+Magnolia Medical Group has fully-licensed psychiatrists and counselors on staff who provide evidence-based outpatient treatment methods, including medication-assisted treatment, sometimes including Vivitrol, and different kinds of counseling to help patients recover.

 Addiction to opioids can be treated with a combination of therapy and medicine.
 Buprenorphine-Naloxone therapy uses opioid agonist drugs to simulate the impact of opioids on the central nervous system and help reduce cravings for fentanyl.

 Contact Us Today to Get the Help You Need

 Fentanyl is an overwhelmingly-powerful opioid that has had a devastating impact on its users and their families.